Getting Started as a Visiting Student

 Visit the ESFiD Activation webpage to set up your ESFiD.
 Your "ESFiD" credential is used to access various systems and information on our ESF campus.
 You will need to use the email address you provided on your Visiting Student Registration Form and your ESF PIN in order to set this up.
 Your ESF PIN can be found in your confirmation of enrollment email.
 Your ESFiD will be used to access:

-- MyESF - student records portal, incuding grade reports, FERPA waiver, financial aid information, emergency contact information
+- MyESF - student records portal, including grade reports, FERPA waiver, financial aid information, emergency contact information

 - ESF.edu - student email ESF email log in